notmanan/Grofers-internship/README.md

 ## Installation
 1. Install Express and MongoDB.
 2. Clone this repository.
-3. Run 'npm install' from repository.
+3. Run `npm install` from repository.

 ## Begin
 ```